BDC Hamburger Icon

 Examples of flexible benefits

-Although flexible benefits can take many forms, Carla Yudhishthu, chief people officer at Mineral, said they generally pertain to employee needs associated with work, home life and planning for the future.
+Although flexible benefits can take many forms, Carla Yudhishthu, HR consultant and former chief people officer at Mineral, said they generally pertain to employee needs associated with work, home life and planning for the future.

 Yudhishthu listed the following flexible benefits that employers can offer: